Shakshouka

 - While the onions are cooking, remove the cores of the large tomatoes, and coarsely chop them.

-2 tablespoons of tomato paste to the skillet, season with ground black pepper, cumin seeds, and smoked paprika.
+- Add the chopped tomatoes and 6 teaspoon tomato paste to the skillet, season with ground black pepper, cumin seeds, and smoked paprika.
 Add water, but not too much, not enough to cover the food.
 Bring it to simmer, and reduce the heat to medium-low.
-Cook for about 15 minutes, until the tomatoes soften and the liquid thickens. - Turn off the heat, and add more salt if necessary.
+Cook for about 15 minutes, until the tomatoes soften and the liquid thickens.

 - Using a spoon, push the vegetables to create a space for each egg.
 Crack the eggs into each space.
 Gently spoon a bit of tomato juice from the skillet over the whites, to help contain the eggs.
 Season each egg with a bit of salt and ground black pepper.